 We have shown that a wide variety of different strategic asset allocation profiles are offered as the default fund in stakeholder pension schemes in the UK.
-Indeed, the range of defaults is so wide that we cannot dismiss the hypothesis that the choice of certain key characteristics for the default funds is effectively random.
-This is surprising because our simulations show that the choice of these characteristics can have a significant effect on the range of retirement incomes experienced by scheme members.
-Where scheme members passively accept the default arrangements, as behavioural economics research suggests the majority do, they face an effective lottery in terms of their subsequent retirement income.
+Our simulations also show that the choice of these characteristics can have a significant effect on the range of retirement incomes likely to be experienced by scheme members.
+Where scheme members passively accept the default arrangements, as behavioural economics research suggests the majority do, then the provider's choice of default fund type will be a crucial determinant of their subsequent retirement income.